lokmanTech/terms/README.md

 ## Intellectual Property

-Unless otherwise stated, I own the intellectual property rights for all content on that website.
+Unless otherwise stated, I own the intellectual property rights to all content on that website.
 You may not reproduce, distribute, modify, or republish any part of that or this website's content without my explicit written permission.

 ## User Conduct